Toxicity Testing in the 21st Century

 Toxicity testing is undergoing a fundamental change as new tools and technologies are brought to bear, integrating modern biology into the process.
 These changes are spurred by the 2007 NRC report, "Toxicity Testing in the 21st Century (TT21C): A Vision and a Strategy."
 The vision of this report is that in the near future, advances in toxicity testing would greatly increase human relevance, significantly reduce the cost and time required to conduct chemical safety assessments, and markedly reduce and potentially eliminate high-dose animal testing by utilizing in vitro assays, high throughput methodologies, and new predictive tools.

-Dr. Melvin E. Andersen, the Charles E. Hamner, Jr. Distinguished Fellow and associate director of The Institute for Chemical Safety Sciences (ICSS), discusses some of these new tools and technologies for toxicity testing and how the Hamner seeks to incorporate and improve these technologies through a program that would seek to implement the new paradigm for toxicity testing outlined in the 2007 NRC report:
+Dr. Melvin E. Andersen, the Charles E. Hamner, Jr. Distinguished Fellow and director of The Institute for Chemical Safety Sciences (ICSS), discusses some of these new tools and technologies for toxicity testing and how the Hamner seeks to incorporate and improve these technologies through a program that would seek to implement the new paradigm for toxicity testing outlined in the 2007 NRC report:

 Podcast: Dr. Melvin Andersen - Tools and Technologies